PhDP/c-cmake-gtest-gbench-starter/README.md

-# cmake starter with google test and google benchmark
+# c-cmake starter with google test and google benchmark
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A cross-platform C++11 starter project with google test and google benchmark support.
+A cross-platform C starter project with google test and google benchmark support.

 This project template is using git submodule to include Google Benchmark, so you need either to do

-    $ git clone --recursive git@github.com:PhDP/cmake-gtest-gbench-starter.git
+    $ git clone --recursive git@github.com:PhDP/c-cmake-gtest-gbench-starter.git

 or

-    $ git clone git@github.com:PhDP/cmake-gtest-gbench-starter.git
+    $ git clone git@github.com:PhDP/c-cmake-gtest-gbench-starter.git
-    $ cd cmake-gtest-gbench-starter
+    $ cd c-cmake-gtest-gbench-starter
     $ git submodule init
     $ git submodule update

-The project will compile a library named nemo (of course: you should change the name, nemo means 'no one') and an executable named nemo_exe.
+The project will compile a static library named cproject_static and, optionally, a shared library named cproject.

 # Organization

-* **src** has the source files and the CMakeLists.txt to compile the library and executable.
+* **src** has the source files and the CMakeLists.txt to compile the library.
 * **include** has the header files.
 * **test** has the tests and related CMakeLists.txt.
 * **bench** has the benchmarks and related CMakeLists.txt.